Mayor of East Orange, New Jersey: Theodore R. "Ted" Green III (2018 to present)

 While on City Council, Mayor Green has served as a member of every standing committee including Liaison to the Mayor, the Essex County Board of Chosen Freeholders, the New Jersey Legislature, the United States Congress, the East Orange Parking Authority, the Board of School Estimates, the Personnel Committee and Negotiations Team.
 Mayor Green currently oversees a $150 million budget, and within his first year in office as Mayor, has saved the city over $140,000 by bringing street sweeping back “in house” as opposed to paying a contractor to clean the streets in the community.

 Mayor Green also developed the “Mayor on the Block” clean up and community engagement initiative.
 With members of Property Maintenance, Public Works, Health and Human Services, Public Safety, and Constituent Services, Mayor Green walks through sections of each ward on a bi-weekly basis to assess needs and concerns of residents and address areas that need cleaning, rehabilitation and improved safety.
 The goal of Mayor Green is to cover every block in every ward.
 In 2018, Mayor Green covered more than 65% of the city.

-Under his administration, crime decreased an additional 17% between 2018-2019 with more than 50 new police officers on the streets, while $1 billion of private capital is being invested in the city.
+Under his administration, crime decreased an additional 17% between 2018 and 2019 with more than 50 new police officers on the streets, while $1 billion of private capital is being invested in the city.

 A member of the Eta Pi chapter of Omega Psi Phi fraternity, Mayor Green is married to June Green and is the father of sons Eric Lamar and Salahuddin and the grandfather of four.